rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 As you can see from this example, the only real difference in the code is that the recipe is just a single item, compared to being in a table (between braces).
 They also have an optional "cooktime" parameter which defines how long the item takes to cook.
-If this is not set it defaults to 3.
+If this is not set, it defaults to 3.

 The recipe above works when the coal block is in the input slot, with some form of a fuel below it.